my1396/R-Notes/docs/0207-Rmd-Table.md

 - `font.size = "small"`  to make font size smaller

-- <span class="env-green">`column.labels`</span> a character vector of labels for columns in regression tables.

-    This is useful to denote different regressions, informing the name/nature of the model, instead of using numbers to identify them.

-    When you add custom column labels, you may want to use ::<span style="color: #00CC66;">`model.numbers = FALSE`</span> to suppress the default model numbers (1) (2)...

 **Tip:** Add a blank line under the `stargazer` table: `&nbsp;` with a blank line above and below.